samjewell/docs/packages/doltgres/content/reference/sql/version-control/dolt-system-tables.md

 ### `dolt.remote_branches`

 `dolt.remote_branches` (also usable as `dolt_remote_branches`) contains information about branches on remotes you have fetched.
-It has the same schema as `dolt.branches`, but contains only branches found on remotes, not any local branches.
+It has a similar schema as `dolt_branches`, but the `remote`, `branch`, and `dirty` columns don't make sense in this context and are not included.
+Only remote branches are included in this table.

 #### Schema